 Pay elements that are not directly based on performance are generally evaluated case-by-case considering the context of a company's overall pay program and demonstrated pay-for-performance philosophy.
-Please refer to ISS' Compensation FAQ document for detail on specific pay practices that have been identified as potentially problematic and may lead to negative recommendations if they are deemed to be inappropriate or unjustified relative to executive pay best practices.
+Please refer to ISS' U.S.

+Compensation Policies FAQ document for detail on specific pay practices that have been identified as potentially problematic and may lead to negative recommendations if they are deemed to be inappropriate or unjustified relative to executive pay best practices.
 The list below highlights the problematic practices that carry significant weight in this overall consideration and may result in adverse vote recommendations:

-- Repricing or replacing of underwater stock options/SARS without prior shareholder approval (including cash buyouts and voluntary surrender of underwater options); - > Extraordinary perquisites or tax gross-ups, including any gross-up related to a secular trust or restricted stock vesting, or lifetime perquisites; - New or extended agreements that provide for: - Excessive CIC payments (generally exceeding 3 times base salary and average/target/most recent bonus); - CIC severance payments without involuntary job loss or substantial diminution of duties ("single" or "modified single" triggers); - > CIC payments with excise tax gross-ups (including "modified" gross-ups); - > Multi-year guaranteed awards that are not at risk due to rigorous performance conditions; - Liberal CIC definition combined with any single-trigger CIC benefits; - Insufficient executive compensation disclosure by externally-managed issuers (EMIs) such that a reasonable assessment of pay programs and practices applicable to the EMI's executives is not possible; - Any other provision or practice deemed to be egregious and present a significant risk to investors.
+- Repricing or replacing of underwater stock options/SARS without prior shareholder approval (including cash buyouts and voluntary surrender of underwater options); - > Extraordinary perquisites or tax gross-ups; - New or materially amended agreements that provide for: - Excessive termination or CIC severance payments (generally exceeding 3 times base salary and average/target/most recent bonus); - > CIC severance payments without involuntary job loss or substantial diminution of duties ("single" or "modified single" triggers) or in connection with a problematic Good Reason definition; - CIC excise tax gross-up entitlements (including "modified" gross-ups); - > Multi-year guaranteed awards that are not at risk due to rigorous performance conditions; - Liberal CIC definition combined with any single-trigger CIC benefits; - Insufficient executive compensation disclosure by externally-managed issuers (EMIs) such that a reasonable assessment of pay programs and practices applicable to the EMI's executives is not possible; - Any other provision or practice deemed to be egregious and present a significant risk to investors.